marios-zindilis/website-sources/posts/centos-7/index.md

 ---
 title: CentOS 7
-Description: Notes and links on CentOS 7
+description: Notes and links on CentOS 7
 first-published: 2014-07-12
 ---